Parking Garages And Parking Ramps Are A Common Location For Slip And Fall Accidents In Indiana

 • A man trips on cracked concrete in a parking garage that was not sufficiently lit at night.
 The owner of the property had received complaints in the past regarding the lack of lighting on his property.

 Slip, falls, and other injuries can be embarrassing to talk about – and you may even think that the accident was your fault.
-But if you were injured in a parking garage because of someone else’s negligence, you should speak to a premises liability attorney about your case.
+But if you were injured in a parking garage because of someone else’s negligence, you should speak to a premises liability lawyer about your case.
 We can help you today.